james-world/oxford-otel-demo/README.md

 # Open Telemetry Demo

+This is the demo I gave for @dotnetoxford on July 12 2022.
+It has a complete "collector" configuration wired up to a variety of popular backends with a C# demo client and server talking to it.
+It demonstrates sending traces, metrics and logs through otel.

 ## Running the code

 - Run `.\build` from a powershell / bash prompt to build.
 - Run `docker compose up` (docker required!) or `.\run-otel.ps1` to start an Open Telemetry Collection and various Backends
 - Start the API project with `dotnet run --project src/TechDemo.WebApi` or `.\run-api.ps1`
 - Run the client to send in a call with `dotnet run --project src/TechDemo.Client` or `.\run-client.ps1`
     - The client will call the server, and a trace will be logged across the call consisting of three spans.
 The inner span 'foo' will have some events recorded.
 A log entry will be recorded by the server.
 A metric called 'my-counter' will be incremented.
-The third time the API is called, it will thrown an exception, and record that to the trace.
+The third time the API is called, it will throw an exception, and attach that to the trace.
 - When you are done, use CTRL+C to stop docker compose, and run `docker compose down` to dispose of all resources.

-Browse the various backends to look at the data:
+Browse the various backends to look at the data collected.

 - Grafana at `http://localhost:3000` - here you can explore the Loki and Prometheus data for logs and metrics.
+Use the explore datasources feature.
 - Jaegar at `http://localhost:16686` - here you can explore traces.
+Open them up and find the attached events and exception info.
-- Zipkin at `http://localhost:9411` - here you can explore an alternative tracing backennd.
+- Zipkin at `http://localhost:9411` - here you can explore an alternative tracing backend.

 ## Guide to configuration files